 “. . . if the average student wants to find out something about Platonism, the very last thing he thinks of doing is to take a translation of Plato off the shelf and read the Symposium.
 He would rather read some dreary modern book ten times as long, all about ‘isms’ and influences and only once in twelve pages telling him what Plato actually said. . . .
 The student . . . . feels himself inadequate and thinks he will not understand him.
 But if he only knew [that] the great man, just because of his greatness, is much more intelligible than his modern commentator.”

 So, in the spirit of Lewis, let’s not comment on Plato any further.
-Take Lewis’ advice: go read the legendary thinker for yourself.
-Right now, the Works of Plato collection is on Community Pricing for $30—83% off!—which is an astonishing value for such influential texts, now in their most useful format ever.
+Take Lewis’ advice and join Augustine, Eusebius of Caesarea, and Clement of Alexandria; go read the legendary thinker for yourself.
+The Works of Plato collection are now in their most useful format ever.

 Then keep reading—what does math have to do with philosophy and culture?